codeclinic/wp-spamfree/readme.txt

 Some would argue that this is too simplistic an approach, and that some spammers have programmed their bots to read JavaScript, etc. In reality, the percentage of bots with these capabilities is still extremely low - less than 1%.
 It's simply a numbers game.
 Statistics tell us that an effective solution would involve using a technology that few bots can handle.
 The important thing in fighting spam is that we create a solution that can reduce spam noticeably and improve the user experience, and a 99% reduction in spam would definitely make a difference for most bloggers and site visitors. :) The bottom line, is that this plugin just plain works, and is a powerful weapon against spam.
 Sometimes the best solutions are the simplest ones!

 == Installation ==
 1. After downloading, unzip file and upload the enclosed `wp-spamfree` directory to your WordPress plugins directory: `/wp-content/plugins/`.
-Then activate on your WordPress Plugins page.

 2. Open `wp-comments-post.php` in the root directory of your WordPress install.
 Near the beginning of the file and immediately after the line with `nocache_headers();` (located somewhere in the first few lines of code), add this single line to your code: `include(dirname(__FILE__)."/wp-content/plugins/wp-spamfree/inc-commentvalidation.php");`

+3. As always, **activate** the plugin on your WordPress plugins page.

 You're done!
 Sit back and see what it feels like to live without comment spam!

+**Note:** Each time you upgrade WordPress, be sure to repeat step #2 after the update, as it will have overwritten your changes to `wp-comments-post.php`.

 = Upgrading from Version 1.0 =
 Simply undo any edits you made to your `header.php` and `wp-comments-post.php` files when installing Version 1.0.
 Then install the most recent version!